Have you been told you have a precancerous or atypical mole?

 Or maybe you were not satisfied with your doctor’s response to “What is a precancerous mole?
 What does atypical mean?”

-I consulted with Maria M. Tsoukas, MD, PhD, Assistant Professor, Dermatology Section, University of Chicago, to explore in more detail just what a precancerous (atypical) mole means.
+Maria M. Tsoukas, MD, PhD, Assistant Professor, Dermatology Section, University of Chicago, will explain in detail just what a precancerous (atypical) mole means.

 First of all, if you’re concerned about a precancerous or “atypical” mole, make sure that you consult with a dermatologist as opposed to your primary care physician.